OpenLM Cloud Registration, Installation and Configuration

-- Click the [Exit] button at the bottom of the Broker screen to close the OpenLM Broker Configuration Tool.
+9. Click the Exit button at the bottom of the Broker screen to close the OpenLM Broker Configuration Tool.

 At this point configuration of the OpenLM Broker to the OpenLM Cloud service is complete.

-- Click on the “License Servers” tab to display the License Server screen (see Figure 21).
+- Click on the “License Servers“, then “There are x servers pending approval” (see Figure 21).

 - Select the license manager type in the LM Type field from the drop list.